grafana/carbon-relay-ng/docs/installation-building.md

 # Installation

-## Release vs latest master
+## Release vs latest main

-Typically, some new code was added to master since the last release.
+Typically, some new code was added to main since the last release.
-See the [changelog](https://github.com/grafana/carbon-relay-ng/blob/master/CHANGELOG.md) or look at the [git log](https://github.com/grafana/carbon-relay-ng/commits/master) for the most up to date information.
+See the [changelog](https://github.com/grafana/carbon-relay-ng/blob/main/CHANGELOG.md) or look at the [git log](https://github.com/grafana/carbon-relay-ng/commits/main) for the most up to date information.
 This may help you decide whether you want the latest release, or the latest code.

 ## Linux distribution packages